smzywdsc/awilassesment-demo/README.md

-# Tool Set Assessment Demo
+# AWIL Assessment Demo

-This is a fullstack demo for the “tool_set” assessment, using Node.js (Express) + MySQL + EJS + Chart.js.
+This is a fullstack demo for the assessment, using Node.js (Express) + MySQL + EJS + Chart.js.

 ## Features